hknixks/Gensyn-RL-swarm-Node-Discord-role/README.md

 - Click HTTPS Services and connect your Gensyn account
 - To confirm it’s running: click the clipboard icon → Container logs.
 (Logs should show the node starting.)

-# Swarm Role on discord
+# Get Swarm Role on discord

-To get the role you are going to need:
-- create a telegram bot
-- an active node
-- HuggingFace token
-- Eoa address from gensyn testnet dashboard

 #Step 1: Install GSwarm (Node monitor)